chengyuxing/rabbit-sql/README.md

 - If for loop result is not empty, `open` means `or id in(` will prepend to result, `close` means `)` will append to result;
 - Variable starts with `:` in sql means it's a named parameter which will prepare compile;
-- Prefix `_for.` is special variable name in for loop body, it's necessary to follow the rule when use for-variable for named parameter, for auto generate named parameter with unique index correctly.

 **for** work with `update` statement sets part: